 Some surprising results in recent elections have confounded the pollsters, undercut the pundits and surprised much of the general public, triggering an almost endless debate over how and why we vote the way we do.

 But the debate could end here in Canada.
 It seems some high-tech tools and big data analytics have at least influenced, if not decided for us, the outcome of significant elections and political referenda.
 Some of those tools were developed and are applied by a B.C.-based company called AggregateIQ.
 It’s one of a growing legion of international corporate practitioners in the maturing field of behavioural microtargeting.
+Their tools include the data we ourselves provide for them.

 Big Data Defines Social Status, Lifestyle Habits and Personality Traits